leandroalonso/WordPressUnit/README.md

 #define('SHORTINIT', true);
 ```

-This will make your test load less files and running faster.
+This will make your test runs faster.
 However, if you make use of WordPress functions (like `update_option` and others) your tests will break.
 So be carefully.

 ## Links